 Parameters relevant for the frequency band 1710 to 4990 MHz is captured in Annex A.2.

 Co-existence impact was studied for FR2 in [3].
-It can be concluded that RAN4 co-existence is not affected by the extended antenna model.
+It can be concluded that RAN4 co-existence is not affected by the extended antenna model for FR2.

 Based on the discussion summary in [1] the following way-forward with guidance for next meeting was created: